Cybereason/eztw/README.md

 #                 ImageName: INTYPE_UNICODESTRING
 ```

-*Advice: to visually explore local trace providers and their specific events, a tool such as [EtwExplorer](https://github.com/zodiacon/EtwExplorer) is recommended.*
+*Advice: to visually explore local trace providers and their specific events, a tool such as [EtwExplorer](https://github.com/zodiacon/EtwExplorer) by @zodiacon is recommended.*

 ## Manually adding new providers